tensorflow/cloud/g3doc/overview.md

         worker_count=2)
 ```

-#### What happens when you call run?
+## What happens when you call `run`?

-The API call will encompass the following:
+The API call will accomplish the following:

 1. Making code entities such as a Keras script/notebook, **cloud and
     distribution ready**.